Get up to $600 cash back

 Additional requirements for duct sealing and duct insulation:

-- Pre-existing duct insulation levels may not exceed R-2
+- Pre-existing duct insulation levels may not exceed R-2 and must be replaced with at least R-8

 - All physically accessible ducts located in unconditioned living spaces must be insulated